houssembouraoui/odc-auth/README.md

 - Develop or configure your main application to consume odc-auth's HTTP endpoints for all authentication needs.
 - odc-auth is fully decoupled; no direct integration required outside API communication.

+### Syncing with External API Database

+The `/sync` endpoints let you keep the odc-auth user database in sync with your main API service database:

+- `/sync/preview` (GET): compares user emails between the API database and odc-auth, and returns:
+  - `stats`: counts of users in each database and how many would be removed.
+  - `orphanedUsers`: list of users existing only in odc-auth.
+- `/sync/users` (POST): performs the same comparison and deletes those orphaned users from odc-auth.

+Requirements on the external API side:

+- `API_DATABASE_URL` must point to your API service database.
+- The API database must have a `user` table with at least an `email` column.
+- Emails are compared case-insensitively.

+You should typically call `/sync/preview` first to review what will be removed, then `/sync/users` when you are comfortable applying the changes.

 ---